Non-thermal particle acceleration in multi-species kinetic plasmas: universal power-law distribution functions and temperature inversion in the solar corona: Conclusion

-Turbulent reconnection in the chromosphere in the form of nano-flares \citep[][]{Parker.88} can itself serve as the EM drive that engenders the power-law tail, inverting the coronal temperature profile via velocity filtration, in reasonable agreement with the spectroscopic data.
-Only hard power-law tails with $\kappa \approx 1.5-2$ can reproduce the steep transition of temperature and density from the chromosphere to the corona with a scale height $\approx 100$ km.
-This abrupt rise in the temperature is an outcome of two facts: (i) the pressure diverges in the $\kappa_\rms \to 1.5$ limit and (ii) the width of the transition zone is set by the diffusion length of the non-thermal particles (see equation~[\ref{trans_zone_width}]).
-Interestingly, Parker Solar Probe measurements of the solar wind DF in the inner heliosphere reveal a similar range of $\kappa$ values as what is required to explain the abrupt transition from the chromosphere to the corona.
-These measurements, along with the general agreement of the velocity filtration theory with the observed coronal temperature profile, suggest that the non-thermal $v^{-5}$ or a similar power-law DF is very plausibly present in the solar corona.
-The simple requirements for the generation of this non-thermal tail and its remarkable resilience against collisions imply that it is a universal feature of all weakly collisional plasmas.
-The general success of filtration in explaining the observed temperature inversion in the solar corona indicates that this mechanism is operant in the weakly collisional environment of all circumstellar and circumplanetary coronae as well as those around black holes and active galactic nuclei.
+Hard power-law tails with $\kappa \approx 1.5-3$ can produce a steep transition of the ion temperature and density from the chromosphere to the corona over a scale of order $100$ km.
+The electron temperature undergoes a steeper transition and requires a $\kappa<1.5$.
+This can arise for a shallower turbulent spectrum, $\alpha<5$, or via resonant-wave particle interactions with whistler and electron-cyclotron waves (electron Landau damping).
+The abrupt rise in the effective temperature is an outcome of two effects: (i) pressure greatly increases for $\kappa \leq 1.5$ and is sensitive to the tail end of the distribution, and (ii) the width of the transition zone, within the scope of QLT, is set by the diffusion length of the non-thermal particles (see equation~[\ref{trans_zone_width}]), which is quite small.
+The simple requirements for generating a non-thermal tail, together with its resilience against collisions, suggest that it may be a widespread feature of weakly collisional plasmas in general.
+More broadly, if hard suprathermal tails are present, abrupt transition and temperature inversion through velocity filtration may be relevant in other weakly collisional, gravitationally stratified media, e.g., circumstellar and circumplanetary coronae \citep[][]{Scudder.92b,Meyer-Vernet.07} and those around black holes and active galactic nuclei.